psiace-archive/gazella/README.md

 This is the repo for the Gazella project, which aims to build and share nano GPT-style models.

+You'll find in this repo:

+- `gazella/` - source code for models
+- `scripts/` - scripts to run LLM workloads
+  - `data/` - prepare data
+  - `train/` - train or finetune models
+  - `inference/` - convert models to other format, and generate responses

 ## Why "Gazella"?

 **[Gazelle - Wikipedia]**